dbt-labs/docs.getdbt.com/website/snippets/_cloud-environments-info.md

 - Outages from third-party services (for example, the [dbt package hub](https://hub.getdbt.com/)).
 - Git authentication fails.
 - There are syntax errors in the `packages.yml` file.
-You can set up and use [continuous integration (CI)](/docs/deploy/continuous-integration) to find these errors earlier.
+You can set up and use [continuous integration (CI)](/docs/deploy/continuous-integration) to find these errors sooner.
 - If a package doesn't work with the current dbt version.
 You can set up and use [continuous integration (CI)](/docs/deploy/continuous-integration) to identify this issue sooner.

 To enable Git repository caching, select **Account settings** from the gear menu and enable the **Repository caching** option.